go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 - Install `logrotate`.
 - Configure `logrotate` to match your deployment requirements, see `man 8 logrotate` for configuration syntax details.
 In the `postrotate/endscript` block send Gitea a `USR1` signal via `kill -USR1` or `kill -10` to the `gitea` process itself, or run `gitea manager logging release-and-reopen` (with the appropriate environment).
 Ensure that your configurations apply to all files emitted by Gitea loggers as described in the above sections.
 - Always do `logrotate /etc/logrotate.conf --debug` to test your configurations.
-- If you are using docker and are running from outside of the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'gitea manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the gitea process itself.
+- If you are using docker and are running from outside of the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'gitea manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the Gitea process itself.

 The next `logrotate` jobs will include your configurations, so no restart is needed.
 You can also immediately reload `logrotate` with `logrotate /etc/logrotate.conf --force`.